TheJumpCloud/JC-AutoPkg-Importer/readme.md

 In general the intended use of this processor is to enable the following workflow:

-Software .pkg files are generated from AuoPkg Recipes.
+Software .pkg files are generated from AutoPkg Recipes.
 That software package is uploaded to an AWS S3 Bucket for storage a link to that bucket object is then generated.
 A dynamic group and command are generated in JumpCloud.
 The dynamic JumpCloud system group contains systems that don't have or require the updated version of that software package.
 The dynamic JumpCloud command targets the system group and installs the software package uploaded to the AWS S3 Bucket.
 The command is run and JumpCloud systems install the latest version of the software package.